 Through campaign contributions to candidates for the U.S. House and the U.S. Senate, the Tyson Political Action Committee (TYPAC) helps build and maintain relationships with elected officials who support our industry and company.
-They understand our business and are grateful that we provide nearly 100,000 U.S.-based jobs.
-They appreciate the skill and care we dedicate to producing safe, delicious, and nutritious foods at affordable prices.
+We provided 108,000 U.S.-based jobs in fiscal year 2016 and are dedicated to producing safe, delicious, and nutritious foods at affordable prices.

 Responsible, legal, and sustainable procurement practices are an important part of our commitment to doing business the right way.

 We are committed to building resources for and relationships with the grain farmers that provide homegrown corn for our birds.
 With a unique business model that focuses on originating grain from the farmer as an end user, we place a high importance on our relationships with local farmers.
 Our goal is keep local grain in our local communities.
 We buy local grain, which is used to raise our poultry, feed your community and feed the world.
 This process begins with our grain farmers.

 At Tyson Foods, our supply chain is diverse.
 We do business with suppliers of the cattle, hogs, and turkeys we use to make our food products, as well as suppliers of equipment, ingredients, packaging materials, and other general business services.

 Our Supplier Code of Conduct clearly presents the principles and high ethical standards we expect our supply partners to work toward throughout the course of our business relationship.
 Where appropriate, we strive to include requirements in our supply contracts that emphasize the sustainability objectives shared with our supply partners.